-The Romney Marsh Countryside Project (RMCP) was set up in June 1996.
-The project aims to care for the special landscape and wildlife of the Romney Marsh and Dungeness.
-The aim of the project is to encourage people to enjoy and understand the countryside through guided walks, cycle rides, countryside events and children's activities.
+The Romney Marsh Countryside Partnership was set up in June 1996 with the aims to care for the special landscape and wildlife of the Romney Marsh, including Dungeness.
+They aim to encourage people to enjoy and understand the countryside through guided walks, cycle rides, countryside events and children’s activities.

 Succesful projects include:

 Newchurch Panel - A wildlife panel has been produced and installed at an area in front of the church in winter 2002.
 This is to complement work the RMCP has carried out in conjunction with Newchurch Parish Council and the local community during 2001.
 Sponsorship came from Community Action in South Kent (CASK) partnership.